mosip/k8s-infra/mosip/longhorn/README.md

    kubectl patch storageclass longhorn -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'
    ```
 1. Access the Longhorn dashboard from Rancher.
-1. Review the "Reserved" space shown on the Longhorn dashboard.
+1. Review the `Reserved` space shown on the Longhorn dashboard.
-   If the node storage is not used for any other purpose than MOSIP functionality, you may reduce the reserved space on every node by going to the Node tab --> menu for each node on the right --> Edit node and disk --> Storage Reserved.
+   If the node storage is not used for any other purpose other than MOSIP functionality, you may reduce the reserved space on every node by going to the Node tab --> menu for each node on the right --> Edit node and disk --> Storage Reserved.

 ## Backup
 For some basic tests and, how to setup an AWS S3 backupstore in Longhorn, refer [docs/longhorn-backupstore-and-tests.md](../../docs/longhorn-backupstore-and-tests.md).